zsellera/pico-decoder/README.md

 ### Amplifier (optional)

-Overhead antenna placement definitely benefit from an LNA placed between the coax line and the balun.
+Overhead antenna placement can definitely benefit from an LNA, placed between the coax line and the balun.
 I can not recommend one though.
 Please send a pull request if you can.

 ### Feed through termination (optional)